 A pledge is a promise of a future monetary or in-kind contribution.
-Pledges of $100 or more are reportable in Part 2 of Schedule B. A pledge may be written or oral and for cash or in-kind contributions.
+All pledges are reportable in Part 2 of Schedule B. A pledge may be written or oral and for cash or in-kind contributions.
 Pledges are built into a contributor's aggregate contribution total.
 Pledges must be made for a specific amount, with every intention of the giver to pay the stated amount in its entirety, and that amount, when combined with other contributions from that contributor, may not exceed the contributor's limit.

 All primary election pledges must be redeemed on or before the day of the primary election, unless the pledge recipient lost the primary election and has debt to retire.
 Candidates who lose the primary election and have debt can redeem a primary election pledge up to 30 days after the primary election.